stjudecloud/docs/docs/index.md

 ## Analysis Workflows

-St. Jude shares a number of end-to-end analysis workflows on the cloud.
+St. Jude shares a number of end-to-end analysis workflows as part of the Genomics Platform application.
 Click on the links below to learn more about the workflow.

 * [NeoepitopePred](https://platform.stjude.cloud/tools/neoepitopepred)
 * [ChIP-Seq Peak Calling](https://platform.stjude.cloud/tools/chip-seq)